Red Blood Cell Transfusion: A Clinical Practice Guideline From the AABB

 10. The AABB is calling for clinical trials to be undertaken to better assess transfusion thresholds, risks, and benefits of the current recommendations.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Acute Heart Failure
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Acute Heart Failure

 Keywords: Risk, Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Erythrocyte Transfusion, Platelet Transfusion, Erythrocytes, Hypotension, Blood Banks, Tachycardia, Blood Transfusion, Child, Hemoglobins, Chest Pain, Heart Failure, Cardiovascular Diseases, United States